nuvitekdev/SalesforceFrameworks/force-app/main/UtilityComponents/supportRequester/README.md

 2. Drag the "Support Requester" component to the desired location
 3. Configure component properties (theme, colors, FAQ options)
 4. Save and activate the page

+### Utility Bar

+1. Go to Setup > App Manager and edit the desired app
+2. Select 'Utility Items' in the navigation menu
+3. Click 'Add Utility Item' and select 'Support Requester'
+4. Configure the component properties
+5. Save your changes

 ### Home Page